 - Create a finder file or crosswalk file to link participants in a study to VA administrative and utilization files.

-- To estimate the cost of an intervention, create a tool used for collecting data for micro-costing.
-Learn more about micro cost»
+- Sometimes the study requires the collection of additional information to estimate the cost of the intervention.
+In these situations, create a tool used for collecting data for micro-costing.

 (Note: This form was used in an implementation trial.
 See https://www.cdc.gov/pcd/issues/2007/jan/06_0058.htm).